Puerto Vallarta - A Resort or Real Mexico?

 Kerry Baker is the author of two books, the Interactive Guide to Learning Spanish Free Online and If Only I Had a Place.

-The Interactive Guide is a a curation of the best free tools for learning Spanish online, currated into lesson plans by level.
+The Interactive Guide is a a curation of the best free tools for learning Spanish online, curated into lesson plans by level.
 Use these level plans, or create your own from the hundreds of resources included in this book.

 If Only I Had a Place is your complete guide to renting luxuriously in Mexico for less.
 Renting in Mexico has both risk and opportunities.
 Learn how to best position yourself for the most rewarding expat life, and how where you live makes all the difference.
+Her third book is The Mexico Solution: Saving your money, sanity, and quality of life through part-time life in Mexico.